edgio-docs/edgio-docs/guides/third_party_cdns.md

 # Third Party CDNs

 {{ PRODUCT_NAME }} is designed and built to be the component of your site to which your users will directly connect to from their devices.
 Such components are colloquially known as "edge components".
-But sometimes you may prefer to run {{ PRODUCT_NAME }} behind a third-party CDN due to a preexisting contract.
-The XDN fully supports this use case but it's important to call out some common pitfalls with this kind of network topology.
+But sometimes you may prefer to run {{ PRODUCT_NAME }} behind a third-party CDN due to a preexisting contract. {{ PRODUCT_NAME }} fully supports this use case but it's important to call out some common pitfalls with this kind of network topology.

 ## HTTP traffic